-Michelle is the owner of Four Directions Studio.
+Studio Owner.
 Michelle was introduced to yoga in the late 90s.
 In time, her meditation practice led her back to the physical practices of yoga.
 Michelle finds yoga to be strengthening, meditative and healing.
 Her belief is that all interested people can incorporate yoga into their daily lives, igniting their own internal spark of well being.
 Michelle is trained in Ashtanga Vinyasa Yoga, Taoist Yoga, Yin Yoga and Rocket Yoga.
 She is an E-RYT 500 through the Yoga Alliance.
 Michelle is an SSR Master Teacher and a Reiki Master Teacher. *Photo by Michael Wilson

 Feeling stressed?
 Cynthia will always be the first one to tell you "breathe!".
 Through her own years of kickboxing and running, Cynthia recognizes that a full picture of health means not only pushing your limits, but being empowered to slow yourself down as well.
 She found the presence of both through the practice of yoga in 2005.
 Cynthia believes that connecting with our conscious ability to breathe and listen to the self, the building of an empowered calm, is inherent to happiness.
 Focusing on function of yogic postures and breathing practices as it relates to physical anatomy, she began teaching in 2012, with both her RYT 200 and RYT 500 training completed through You Do Yoga.
 Cynthia teaches Vinyasa styles, Yin Yoga, Taoist Yoga and yoga formulated to accent specific athletics.
 She is additionally certified in Mindful Yoga Therapy for Veterans and is a Reiki Level II practitioner.